The Bad Seed (1956)

 129 min.
-Warner Bros.
-Pictures Distribution.
 Director: Mervyn LeRoy.
-Cast: Nancy Kelly, Patty McCormack, Henry Jones, Eileen Heckart, Evelyn Varden.
+Cast: Nancy Kelly, Evelyn Varden, Henry Jones, Eileen Heckart, Patty McCormack.

 But The Bad Seed wouldn't work as well as it does if it were total fantasy.
 U.S. Department of Justice statistics from 1996 tell us that one in five murders of children are committed by other children; though most of these killers are teenage, Rhoda is by no means unprecedented, and the genius of Maxwell Anderson's 1954 play adaptation (turned into a screenplay by John Lee Mahin) is its insistence on psychological theory.
 Director Mervyn LeRoy (Mister Roberts) did a fine job of transplanting the celebrated stageplay into a film that won four Academy Award nominations, one for Harold Rosson's black-and-white cinematography and three for the film's top female performers, all reprising their stage roles: Nancy Kelly as concerned mother Christine, Patty McCormack as little Rhoda, and Eileen Heckart as Mrs. Daigle, a neighboring mother sent into an alcoholic tailspin by grief.